rishimouland/GENIE/README.md

     svn list http://genie.hepforge.org/svn/generator/branches

-_This_ repository contains different versions of GENIE stored as tags (on the `master` branch) and as development branches.
-To see the full list, use
+_This_ repository contains different versions of GENIE stored on branches.

-    git ls-remote --tags

-You can get a specific release with, for example

-    git checkout -b R-2_10_2-br R-2_10_2

-where `R-2_10_2-br` is the name of the branch you are checking the tag out into, and `R-2_10_2` is the name of the tag you would like to get.
-(It is a good idea to check out into a branch to avoid ending up in a "detached HEAD" state.)
-This is the recommended way to get a specific version of GENIE.

-If you would like to see the branches used to develop the tagged versions or the development branches stored here, use
+You can see the list of available branches with

     git remote show origin